 Michael recommends using removable caulking to plug leaks behind exterior plugs and around doors.
 He suggests this type of caulking because it is tighter than weather stripping but can be peeled off relatively quickly if emergency access is required.

-Alternatively, sign up for one of our two free energy conservation programs – the Home Assistance Program and the Home Winterproofing Program.
+Alternatively, sign up for one of two free energy conservation programs Greensaver delivers on behalf of Save On Energy and Enbridge Gas – the Energy Affordability Program and the Home Winterproofing Program.
 These programs provide draft proofing free of charge for eligible customers.

 Insulate Your Home

 Inefficient attic and wall insulation will also let a great deal of heat escape, causing you to use more energy to warm your home.
 Again, fall is an excellent time to check your insulation quality before the frigid winter temperatures set in.